 - A sheet metal blank is placed into a stamping press where it is formed into the desired shape using a tool and die.

-- It is the most versatile fabrication technique because parts can be stamped multiple times to form complex shapes.
+- It is the most versatile fabrication technique because parts are stamped multiple times forming complex shapes.

 - Stamping techniques include flanging, embossing, punching, blanking, and coining.

 - Utilized in countless applications, but most commonly in automotive body parts and metal brackets.